 - Finally, if you have at least two administrative license revocations on your record, you could be required to wait a full year prior to receiving an Occupational Driver’s License-Texas.

-The Process of Requesting an Occupational License-Texas - Having experienced Houston DWI Lawyers by your side can make the process of applying for an occupational license Texas much easier, and will likely end in a better resolution as well.
+The Process of Requesting an Occupational License-Texas - Having an experienced Houston DWI Lawyer by your side can make the process of applying for an Occupational License-Texas much easier, and will likely end in a better resolution as well.
 You must apply to the district or county court where you live or to the court of original jurisdiction where your offense occurred.
 Once your application is received, it will be determined whether you are, in fact, eligible for an Occupational License-Texas.

 Once you have received the court order, you must submit that order plus the following to DPS:

 - A certified copy of the petition (if you are participating in a special drug court program, you will not require this);